Answering The Many Difficult Questions After Losing A Loved One

 What Is The Statute Of Limitations For Filing A Wrongful Death Claim?

-In Tennessee and Kentucky, a wrongful death claim usually must be filed within one year of the date of death.
+In Tennessee, a wrongful death claim usually must be filed within one year of the date of death.
 Courts summarily dismiss wrongful death claims filed after this statute of limitations.
 If you file after this period, your opportunity to recover damages for the family may be lost forever.

 What Is The Difference Between Wrongful Death And Medical Malpractice?

 Medical malpractice is the cause and wrongful death is the result.
 A wrongful death can be caused by any type of negligent or malicious conduct.
 When the victim survives, he or she can bring a personal injury suit under the common law of his or her state.
 However when the victim does not survive, the case is governed by the state’s wrongful death statute.

 Wrongful death statutes in each state define who is allowed to bring suit and how long they have to do so.
 In Tennessee and most other states, a spouse or child may file such a suit.
 Under certain circumstances, other dependent relatives may also be permitted to do so.